-- Offensive words, statements or symbols on any apparel are not proper attire for school.
-Pierced ears for a female student are the only type of pierced jewelry allowed. - It is the purpose of our school to provide an environment for maximum learning for the student.
+- It is the purpose of our school to provide an environment for maximum learning for the student.
 Any outside influence that interferes, disrupts or detracts from this environment is a detriment to the betterment of the students' academic learning. - The school recognizes the rights of all its students and fosters the concept that the major responsibility of the school is to provide a situation that stimulates learning in an undisturbed setting and thereby protects his individual rights. - When it is desirable or necessary, school officials will counsel with individual students and/or their parents concerning the appearance of that student.
 When counseling does not produce the desired results, the principal will take whatever action he deems necessary to insure simplicity, appropriateness, safety, health, and cleanliness.
-If action is taken, it is considered as final, except for the possibility of appeal as outlined in this handbook.

-- No gang related paraphernalia, signs, or activities will be permitted at any time on school property. - Students must remove hats when entering the building. - No visible tattoos will be allowed.
+If action is taken, it is considered as final, except for the possibility of appeal as outlined in this handbook. - No gang related paraphernalia, signs, or activities will be permitted at any time on school property. - Students shall not wear any garment, including headwear, which advertises drugs, tobacco, expresses profanity, obscenity, or illicit suggestions.